 \section{Implementation}

-\head{Data Collection} We build a customized robot platform for data collection, which captures raw IMU data as \sysname input, visual-inertial tracking results from a commercialized device (Tango Phone\footnote{\url{https://www.lenovo.com/il/en/tango/}}) for comparison, and the ground truth data from a LiDAR-inertial navigation system based on FAST-LIO~\cite{xu2021fast}.
+We build a customized robotic platform for data collection, which captures raw IMU data as \sysname input, visual-inertial tracking results from a commercialized device (Tango Phone \footnote{\url{https://www.lenovo.com/il/en/tango/}} ) for comparison, and the ground truth data from a LiDAR-inertial tracking system implemented with FAST-LIO~\cite{xu2021fast}.
 We choose the Tango phone and FAST-LIO for specific reasons.
-The Tango phone has been used as a ground truth in inertial tracking datasets like RIDI and RONIN.
+Tango phone has been used as the ground truth in inertial tracking datasets like RIDI and RONIN.
 FAST-LIO is known for its minimal drift in indoor environments.

 \fig\ref{fig:system-set} illustrates the system setup.
-The main component of the system is an Intel NUC with an i7-1260P CPU.
-By obtaining point clouds through LIVOX MID360 (FOV: 360°*59°)\footnote{FOV: 360°*59°; Point Cloud Density: 40-line. \url{https://www.livoxtech.com/mid-360}} and the built-in IMU, the FAST-LIO algorithm, which runs on the NUC, can accurately determine the indoor location of the robot.
-HiPNUC CH110 9-axis IMU is set on the left side, which records the raw data for model input.
-The Tango Phone set in the front is used to collect visual-inertial tracking results for comparison in \S\ref{sec:vslam-compare}.
-In addition, we add AVIA (FOV: 70.4°*77.2°)\footnote{FOV: 70.4°*77.2°; \url{https://www.livoxtech.com/avia}} , a narrow-FOV LiDAR, to demonstrate the fact that LiDAR-inertial tracking systems cannot work well in simple and plain indoor environments.
-The robot's territory is AgileX Tracer-Mini, whose size is $40cm\times40cm\times26cm$ with a maximum speed of 1.5m/s.
+The core of the system is an Intel NUC with an i7-1260P CPU.
+It runs the FAST-LIO algorithm using point clouds from the LIVOX MID360\footnote{FOV: 360°×59°; Point Cloud Density: 40-line. \url{https://www.livoxtech.com/mid-360}} and its built-in IMU to determine the robot’s indoor position.
+A HiPNUC CH110 9-axis IMU is mounted on the left side to collect raw data for model input.
+A Tango phone, placed at the front, provides visual-inertial tracking results for comparison in \S\ref{sec:vslam-compare}.
+In addition, we add AVIA \footnote{FOV: 70.4°*77.2°; \url{https://www.livoxtech.com/avia}} , a narrow-FOV LiDAR, to demonstrate the fact that LiDAR-inertial tracking systems cannot work well in plain indoor environments.
+The robot's territory is AgileX Tracer-Mini, whose size is $40\rm{cm}\times40\rm{cm}\times26\rm{cm}$ with a maximum speed of 1.5m/s.

-\head{Model Training} Models are implemented using PyTorch 1.7.1 and Cuda 11 in Python.
-The experiments are run using NVIDIA 4090 with 24GB GPU memory.
-We use the same training settings for all baselines, with a batch size of 72, an initial learning rate of 0.0003, and the ADAM optimizer while reducing the learning rate by a factor of 0.75 if the validation loss does not decrease in 10 epochs.